oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ConfiguringDockerContainer.md

 ## Connect Docker container to OCI Tenancy

-Once you are inside the conatiner, follow the below steps to configure the docker container to connect to a tenancy:
+Once you are inside the container, follow the below steps to configure the docker container to connect to a tenancy:
-> ***Repeat this process for every new customer.
-Same container can be connected to multiple OCI tenancies.***
+> ***Same container can be connected to multiple OCI tenancies.
+Repeat this process for every new customer.***

 **Commands to execute inside the container:**
 | Steps | Command |